Stu042/cy-plan/classes.md

 [Home](index)

 Cy uses serveral types of classes, listed below:
 - Model
 - Config
 - Class
 - Transient
 - Singleton

 ## Model
 A model is a collection of properties *only*.
 ```
 model MyModel {
     i8 SmallInteger
     i32 LargerInteger
 }
 ```

 ## Config
-A config is a model that will have its properties set via a file. i.e.
+A config is a model that will have its properties set via a file at application launch. i.e.
 ```
 config MyConfig {
     i8 SmallInteger
     i32 LargerInteger
 }
 ```
 Will have its properties set with a similarly named file: my-config.settings.json
 ```
 {
   "SmallInteger": 255,
   "LargerInteger", 9999
 }
 ```